"Touring the Loire Valley & Paris chateaux in the Rolls Royce Dawn Drophead is a unique luxury experience"

 I drove through my old haunts, over the Pont Neuf, through the Sixième arrondissement, then up past Montparnasse, south towards the Loir-et-Cher.

-The A10 winds through progressively more beautiful panoramas, the further you get from Paris.
-As I approached Chaumont-Sur-Loire the torrential rain abated and the road snaked alongside the river for many miles, meandering through some magnificent little villages.
-The sun finally burst through as I crossed the Loire Bridge revealing the river in all its picturesque beauty, with the renowned Chateau de Chaumont perched up high on the cliff ahead.
+The further you get from Paris down the A10 the more beautiful the scenery becomes.
+As I approached Chaumont-Sur-Loire along the Loire River the torrential rain abated revealing architecturally rich rural villages.
+The sun finally burst through as I crossed the Loire Bridge highlighting the river in all its picturesque beauty, with the renowned Chateau de Chaumont perched up high on the cliff ahead.

 The fortress of Chaumont-sur-Loire was built around the year 1000 to keep watch over the border between the counties of Blois and Anjou.
 It also serves as a prestigious art gallery showing the finest artists in France, a must-see.
 It boasts 32 hectares of grounds, 55 contemporary art installations and exhibitions, plus 30 new gardens for the International Garden Festival.
 The stables are amongst the most magnificent in the world, built-in 1877 by Paul-Ernest Sanson, the architect of the prince and princess de Broglie.
 They were considered at the end of the 19th century to be the most luxurious, most modern palace in Europe; the saddle room contains magnificent harnesses, made by Hermès.